arangodb/docs/3.10/administration-reduce-memory-footprint.md

 Additionally, RocksDB might keep some write buffers in RAM, which are already flushed to disk.
 This is to speed up transaction conflict detection.
-This only happens, if the option
+This only happens if the option

 ```
 --rocksdb.max-write-buffer-size-to-maintain